-- Name (how should I address you?) - Role / job title, organisation, and location - Brief description of your work - Is there a topic you are especially interested in? - Please try to keep your introduction to one minute or less
+- Name (how should I address you?) - Brief description of your work - Is there a topic you are especially interested in? - Please try to keep your introduction to one minute or less

 Case study - Concept Model, Services, Use Cases, Business Processes